less - phpMan

 -f or --force

-or a device special file.)
-Also suppresses the warning message when a
+vice special file.)
+Also suppresses the warning message when a binary file is

 -F or --quit-if-one-screen